Rossi-21/invoice_tracker/README.md

 ### **Code Structure**

-- **_views.py_**: Contains the views for home, invoice creation, and various data visualizations.
+- **views.py**: Contains the views for home, invoice creation, and various data visualizations.
-- forms.py: Defines forms for creating and filtering invoices.
+- **forms.py**: Defines forms for creating and filtering invoices.
-- models.py: Defines the data models for invoices, vendors, and departments.
+- **models.py**: Defines the data models for invoices, vendors, and departments.
-- templates: Contains HTML templates for rendering pages.
+- **templates**: Contains HTML templates for rendering pages.

 ### **Contributing**